AVEVA/CONNECT-data-services-developer-docs/content/api-reference/asset-rules/asset-asset-change-data.md

 <a id="opIdAssetChangeData_List Change Data For Rule"></a>

-Gets the collection which implements `ICollection`1`, where T is `AssetChangeData`, for the ruleId.
+Gets the AssetChangeData for the ruleId.

 ### Request
 ```text